 Several weeks ago I got a call from a guy in California.
 He told me he was a Youngstown State grad, and was planning a reunion in Las Vegas for his YSU Zeta Beta Tau fraternity and those brothers who attended Youngstown University in the mid 1960’s.
-On the website he posted to help promote the event, he had a page for pictures of Youngstown memorabilia from that interesting era.
+On his reunion website he had a page to post pictures of Youngstown memorabilia from that interesting era.

 Through some effort and some information given to me by my good friend Suzyn, I was able to point him in the direction of the family of the original owners who now live in Columbus.
 The pictures arrived in California last week, along with some of the restaurant recipes.

 Over the course of the search and many phone conversations, I got to know Howard.
-We spent much conversation reminiscing about old Youngstown restaurants.
+There was much conversation reminiscing about old Youngstown restaurants.
 It was fun to do the Memory Lane thing, and revisit some of them in my mind.
 It also served to remind me of many of the events, good and bad, that shaped me, my family, and the Youngstown area.

 There were very few, if any chains, back in the day.
 My earliest experience in dining took place at the Hotel Pick Ohio in the Crystal Dining Room.
 It was worthy of New York with its stiff white table cloths and crystal chandeliers off the hotel lobby which itself was dominated by a beautiful, massive mural.
 Now part of the Youngstown Housing Authority the lobby mural is still there.